 For example, you could choose a Dow Jones Industrial Average index fund, which includes 30 powerhouse companies in the U.S. Whiles that’s a large-scale example, different investment firms create their own index funds for investors to conveniently choose from.

 Another benefit of investing in an index fund is that transaction costs are often lower, as are their mutual fund expense ratios.
-Many index funds are also geared towards investors with lower balances.
+Many index funds are also geared toward investors with lower balances.
 While some firms have high minimum opening balances of $100,000 or more, you can get started with much less when you pick an index fund.

 An exchange-traded fund, or ETF, trades the same way a stock does while tracking a certain basket of assets.
 There are countless types of ETFs to choose from based on your investment goals.

 There are many benefits that go along with an ETF.
 For starters, you have more control over when you pay your capital gains tax.
 There are also lower fees, although you’ll still pay brokerage commissions.
-Finally, while mutual funds can only be settled after the market closes for the day, an ETF allows you to trade at any time.
+Finally, while mutual funds can only be settled after the stock market closes for the day, an ETF allows you to trade at any time.

 First, bonds come with a fixed investment period.
 If you invest in a longer-term bond, then you’re stuck with it until it matures — unless you decide to sell.
 But there’s a bit of risk involved there involving the interest.

 Bond rates aren’t locked in, so yours could be devalued if the same issuer bumps up the interest rate at a later time.
 So if new investors get a better interest rate than you did, you’re still locked into your lower rate.
-In general, bonds generally come with lower growth than other investments, but that’s considered the trade-off for a lower risk vehicle.
+In general, bonds generally come with lower growth than other investments, but that’s considered the trade-off for a lower-risk vehicle.

 If you feel the drive to own property, an investment property is one way to make a real estate investment.
 Depending on how you choose to manage your property, this can amount to a steady stream of passive income.